-- 2.148 The principle of allowing the redevelopment, involving demolition and replacement, of existing employment buildings for the same employment use in the Green Zone is supported by the Minister for Planning and Environment where demonstrable environmental gains can be delivered. - 2.149 Outworn employment buildings in the countryside can detract from its appearance and their comprehensive redevelopment could positively enhance and restore the landscape character.
-This might be achieved by the delivery of environmental gains including some or all of; a reduction in the visual scale, mass and volume of a building; more sensitive and sympathetic consideration of its siting and design; and/or the use of materials, colours and finishes which are more sensitive to the character area.
+2.144 The principle of redevelopment, involving demolition and replacement, of existing employment buildings for the same employment use is supported where demonstrable environmental gains can be delivered.

+2.145 Comprehensive proposals of this type can offer the possibility of repairing and restoring landscape character, which might be achieved by environmental gains including some or all of: reduced visual scale, mass and volume of a building; more sensitive and sympathetic siting and design; materials, colours and finishes more sensitive to landscape character.

-2.150 Replacement buildings should be no larger, in terms of gross floorspace or building footprint, than the building being replaced(30).
-Consideration will also be given to the design of the building and, in particular, its siting, use of materials, colour and form.
+2.146 Replacement buildings should be no larger, in terms of gross floorspace(20), building footprint or visual impact than that being replaced.
+Consideration will also be given to the intensity of use and impact of travel, traffic and noise upon the character of the area.